0day-ci/dpdk/doc/guides/cryptodevs/aesni_mb.rst

 * Chained mbufs are not supported.
 * Only in-place is currently supported (destination address is the same as source address).
 * Only supports session-oriented API implementation (session-less APIs are not supported).
+* If IV is passed with 16 bytes, last 4 bytes will be ignored, as underlying library only requires 12 bytes and will append 4 bytes (counter) at the end.
+  The library always set these 4 bytes to 1, as IPSec requires counter to be set to 1.

 Installation
 ------------